 Imagine how you would feel if you lost all of your business documents.
 This could be because your house flooded or there was a fire, or perhaps you have recently moved house and incompetent removal men dropped a box full of files into a puddle and forgot to mention this before everything went into storage for a week.

 Whatever the cause, the loss of business documents is a huge headache when it is time to do your tax returns.
 If you don’t have access to comprehensive records of your income and expenditure, it’s impossible to figure out what you owe and what you can claim for.

 To avoid this kind of problem, store as much of your business documentation in the cloud as you can.
 Scan receipts, invoices, and everything else.
 Upload all documents to an online storage facility.

 Consistency is key to a more professional approach.
 Have solid business procedures for everything you do.
 That way, there is no confusion about anything and tenants (and suppliers) know exactly where they stand.

 You must set clear boundaries in your professional life.
-Some tenants will try to take advantage – that’s human nature.
 Let tenants know they can contact you in person between set hours.
 Any messages sent out of hours will be dealt with the next working day, unless it’s an emergency, of course.

 Be very clear about what constitutes an emergency.
-Being locked out of a house for the umpteenth time because the drunk tenant dropped their key down a drain may not be your idea of an emergency but use your discretion here.
+Being locked out of a house for the umpteenth time may not be your idea of an emergency, but use your discretion here.